RonnieMak/1701QCA-Assessment2/index.md

 *You will probably have a range of images and screenshots.
 Any test videos should be uploaded to YouTube or other publicly accessible site and a link provided here.*

 ![Image](code2.jpg)
+This is the code for the buzzer to make the warning sound

 ## Design process discussion ##
 *Discuss your process in getting to this point, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process.*
+Up to this point, I
 ## Next steps ##
 *Write a list or provide other information about your plan to move the project forward to be ready to present by video and documentation in week 12 of the course.*